IronOnet/irononet/README.md

 ### Recent Experience:

-    ⚡ Backend-engineer at Bitkoota: building a centralized crypto-currency in Africa
+    ⚡ Backend-engineer at Bitkoota: building the largest centralized crypto-currency exchange in Africa
     ⚡ Fullstack-engineer at Kinflix: An online movie streaming startup based in Kinshasa